 Emergency Response plans contain information that community officials can use at the time of a chemical accident.
 Community emergency response plans for chemical accidents were developed under section 303.
+LEPCs are required to update these plans annually.
 The plans must: